jaccokrijnen/plutus-cert/notes/refactoring-observations.md

 to determine if certain terms are pure.
 These environments could be combined in a single one, which then requires tracking all variables in scope.
 That was probably worth the trade-off, since it doesn't require the unique pre-condition anymore.

+Establishing post-conditions
+---

+Some passes will produce a post-term which has certain properties.
+For example, the renaming pass of the compiler produces globally unique binder names.
+Our translation relation is more general though, and will allow any valid renaming, including ones with (safe) shadowing or duplicate names at different binding sites.

+We can still establish such a post-condition by simply running its corresponding decision procedure on the post-term.
+The specification of the pass then becomes:

+    plutus_inline t t' := inline [] t t' /\ unique t'

+Its decision procedure will run both decision procedures for inline and unique.